Illinois Compiled Statutes

 (B) a claim based on side letters, riders, or

 other documents that were issued by the member insurer without meeting applicable policy or contract form filing or approval requirements;

 (D) an extra-contractual claim; or

 (E) a claim for penalties or consequential or

 (vii) any stop-loss insurance, as defined in clause

 (b) of Class 1 or clause (a) of Class 2 of Section 4, and further defined in subsection (d) of Section 352;

 (viii) any policy or contract providing any hospital,

-medical, prescription drug, or other health care benefits pursuant to Part C or Part D of Subchapter XVIII, Chapter 7 of Title 42 of the United States Code (commonly known as Medicare Part C & D) or any regulations issued pursuant thereto;
+medical, prescription drug, or other health care benefits pursuant to Part C or Part D of Subchapter XVIII, Chapter 7 of Title 42 of the United States Code (commonly known as Medicare Part C & D), Subchapter XIX, Chapter 7 of Title 42 of the United States Code (commonly known as Medicaid), or any regulations issued pursuant thereto;